SHRP/shrp.github.io/guide.md

 SHRP_FLASH_MAX_BRIGHTNESS := 200
 # Check your device's recovery path, dont use blindly
 SHRP_REC := /dev/block/bootdevice/by-name/recovery
-# Put true if your device A/B
+# Use this flag only if your device is A/B
 SHRP_AB := false
 ```